ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 ## Container builds

 The pipeline creates the main application image first, and then builds the component test image on top of the first image.
-Kaniko is used to build both images in the pipeline, with ibmint or Maven building the applications and libraries.
+Crane is used to build both images in the pipeline, with ibmint or Maven building the applications and libraries.

 ![Container images](images/cp4i-container-images.png)